Canadian Clinical Guideline

 The first-ever Canadian guideline for treating high-risk drinking and alcohol use disorder was published October 2023.

-Developed in partnership between the Canadian Research Initiative on Substance Misuse (CRISM) and BC Centre on Substance Use (BCCSU), the guideline provides 15 evidence-based recommendations to reduce harms associated with high-risk drinking and to support people’s treatment and recovery from alcohol use disorder.
+Developed in partnership between the Canadian Research Initiative on Substance Matters (CRISM) and BC Centre on Substance Use (BCCSU), the guideline provides 15 evidence-based recommendations to reduce harms associated with high-risk drinking and to support people’s treatment and recovery from alcohol use disorder.

 The guideline provides recommendations for the clinical management of high-risk drinking and alcohol use disorder to support primary healthcare providers to implement evidence-based screening and treatment interventions.